 Tiffany is a VISUAL artist, WORDSMITH, and DREAMER.

-Tiffany currently serves as a faculty member at the Community School of Music and Arts in Mountain View and San Jose, CA. She has worked as a freelance illustrator and studio assistant at Printfresh, Deb Chaney Editions, and Parsons the New School for Design’s Printmaking department.
+Tiffany currently lives and works in the San Francisco Bay Area where she serves as a faculty member at the Community School of Music and Arts in Mountain View, CA where she specializes in courses on drawing, illustration, and printmaking.
+She has worked as a freelance illustrator and studio assistant at Printfresh, Deb Chaney Editions, and Parsons the New School for Design’s Printmaking department.
 She holds a MFA from the Maryland Institute College of Art in Illustration Practice and a BA in Gender & Women's Studies and Psychology from the University of California, Berkeley.
 Prior to her artistic career, she served as a reproductive health counselor at a community health clinic in Oakland, CA.

-Recent collaborative partners include Alameda County Public Health, the Children's Discovery Museum of San José, Executives' Alliance for Boys and Men of Color, Interrupt Magazine, Litografiska Akademin Tidaholm, Thrillist, and the Uni Project.
+Recent collaborative partners include the Children's Discovery Museum of San José, Executives' Alliance for Boys and Men of Color, Museum of Impact, Litografiska Akademin Tidaholm, and the Uni Project.

-Tiffany is obsessed with noodle soup, biking, and not getting run over.
+Tiffany is obsessed with people watching, noodle soup, biking, and not getting run over.